hjdhjd/homebridge-myq/README.md

 Changelog starting with v2.0 is available [here](https://github.com/hjdhjd/homebridge-myq2/blob/master/CHANGELOG.md).

 # What's new in 2.x
-This plugin has been completely rewritten and updated to work with the modern [homebridge](https://homebridge.io) APIs.
+This plugin has been completely rewritten and updated to work with the modern [Homebridge](https://homebridge.io) APIs.

 ## Things to be aware of
-- **This plugin requires homebridge v1.0 on greater to work.
+- **This plugin requires Homebridge v1.0 on greater to work.
 Prior versions will not work.
-For some, this may be a breaking change if you are running on older versions of homebridge.**
+For some, this may be a breaking change if you are running on older versions of Homebridge.**

 - The myQ API gets regularly updated and unfortunately this results in regularly breaking this and other myQ-related plugins.
 I've refactored this plugin in part to make it easier to maintain with future breaking changes that may come.